vblanco20-1/vulkan-guide/vkguide_new_source/chapter_3/loading_meshes.md

 });
 ```

-From the draw loop, we will transition the depth image from undefined into depth attachment mode, In the same way we do with the draw image
+From the draw loop, we will transition the depth image from undefined into depth attachment mode, In the same way we do with the draw image.
+This goes right before the `draw_geometry()` call

 ```
 vkutil::transition_image(cmd, _drawImage.image, VK_IMAGE_LAYOUT_GENERAL, VK_IMAGE_LAYOUT_COLOR_ATTACHMENT_OPTIMAL);